 Julie Burleigh has been painting, drawing and making sculpture since the early 1980s.
-She studied painting and drawing at Kansas City Art Institute, Yale University, The School of the Art Institute of Chicago and the Tyler School of Art and Architecture.
-She has taught at many schools and universities throughout the Midwest and in southern California.
+She studied painting and drawing at the Kansas City Art Institute, Yale University, The School of the Art Institute of Chicago, and the Tyler School of Art and Architecture.
+She has taught throughout the Midwest and in Southern California at many schools and universities.

 Elinor Carucci’s work has been included in many solo and group exhibitions worldwide, including Edwynn Houk Gallery, Fifty One Fine Art Gallery and Gagosian Gallery, London, among others.
 Her photographs are included in the collections of The Museum of Modern Art in New York, the Brooklyn Museum of Art, and the Houston Museum of Fine Art.
 She has received the ICP Infinity Award and a Guggenheim Fellowship.
 Elinor has published four monographs – her latest, MIDLIFE, was published in 2019 – and she teaches in the graduate program of photography at the School of Visual Arts.

 Doug Casebeer is Artistic Director Emeritus at Anderson Ranch where he served as Artistic Director of Ceramics for over 34 years.
 He is currently Resident Artist for the University of Oklahoma.
 Doug was recognized by NCECA in 2019 for his contributions to the field as an Honorary Member.
 Doug has lectured, taught, exhibited and built kilns worldwide.
-He is a member of the International Academy of Ceramics.
-Doug was honored with a solo exhibition in 2019 at the Huntington Museum of Art in WV.
+He is a member of the International Academy of Ceramics, and was honored with a solo exhibition in 2019 at the Huntington Museum of Art in West Virginia.

 Kate Casey is the founder of Peg Woodworking, a Brooklyn-based design studio that is female run and operated.
 She completed her undergraduate education at Massachusetts College of Art and Design and the Yale Norfolk School of Art and is an alumnus of the Center of Furniture Craftsmanship intensive program.

-Mona Cliff is a multidisciplinary indigenous visual artist.
+Mona Cliff is a multidisciplinary Indigenous visual artist.
 She explores the subject of contemporary Native American identity through traditional Native crafting methods of seed bead embroidery and fabric applique.
-Mona lives in Lawrence, KS and is mother to 3 children.
-Mona is an enrolled member of the Gros Ventre tribe (A’aninin/Nakota Nations) of Ft.
+Mona lives in Lawrence, KS and is mother to three children.
+Mona is enrolled A’aniih of Ft.
 Belknap, MT.